kylelaughlin/community-service-bartering/README.markdown

 A time credit is earned for ever hour a user spends helping another with their request.
 Once a person helps with a request, the agreed upon time credit is transferred from the requesting user to the offering user.
 This helps create a stronger community allowing people put their skills to use to get help in return.

-Neighborly is built on the Ruby (2.3.0) language, Ruby on Rails framework, postgresql database, and the Activerecord ORM.
+Neighborly is built on the Ruby (2.3.0) language, Ruby on Rails framework, postgresql database, and the Activerecord ORM framework.

 ##Getting Started